sksunkai0505/KaiSun0505.github.io/_pages/about.md

 (1) In **healthcare**: operating rooms and intensive care units management, data-driven patient and provider scheduling;\
 (2) In **product development and manufacturing**: process planning and scheduling, product lifecycle management (PLM) systems, product-service manufacturing systems.

+Before joining UMBC, I was a **Postdoctoral Fellow** in Department of Management Science and Statistics housed in **Alvarez College of Business** at The University of Texas at San Antonio (UTSA).
 I received Ph.D. and M.S. in Mechanical and Aerospace Engineering with a focus on Operations Research from Syracuse University in 2020 and 2015, respectively.
 I received a B.E. in Automotive Engineering from Hefei University of Technology in 2013.